-I am an assistant professor in the Mathematical-Statistical Method Group at the Wageningen University since June 2019.
+I am an assistant professor in the Mathematical-Statistical Method group at Wageningen University since June 2019.
 My research focuses on the development of statistical methods for time-series data, dynamic networks, and graphical models.
 I am also interested in causal discovery and prediction to improve the understanding of complex systems and processes.
-As applications of my research I focus on plant sciences, genetics and computational biology.
+As applications of my research, I focus on plant sciences, genetics, computational biology and food and nutrition.

 Other position: Member of the Wagenigen Young Academy

-Prior to my tenure track appointment at WUR, I was a Post-doc researcher between June 2017 and June 2019 in the Mathematical-Statistical Group at WU.
-During my Post-doc, I worked in a project entitled “Network-based statistical inference for studying muscle health in relation to physical functioning and nutrition".
-My research there involved the methodological and software developments.
+Prior to my tenure track appointment at WUR, I was a Post-doc researcher between June 2017 and June 2019 in the Applied Mathematical-Statistical group at WU.
+During my Post-doc, I worked on a project entitled “Network-based statistical inference for studying muscle health in relation to physical functioning and nutrition".
+My research there involved methodological and software developments.
 I was involved also in other multi-disciplinary projects.

-Prior to joining the group at WUR, I was a PhD candidate at the University of Groningen, supervised by Prof. Ernst Wit.
+Prior to joining the group at WUR, I was a PhD candidate at the University of Groningen.
 During my PhD, I have developed statistical methodologies and software packages based on probabilistic graphical models for high-dimensional data.
 This has resulted in my PhD thesis entitled “Extensions of Graphical Models with Applications in Genetics and Genomics”.
 I have defended my thesis in January 2018.
-I have a M.Sc. degree in Mathematical Statistics and B.Sc degree in Statistics.
+I have an M.Sc. degree in Mathematical Statistics and B.Sc degree in Statistics.

 Publications: Google Scholar, ORCID

-Software: I am the core developer of the following open-source software which are used in my publications:
+Software: I am the (co-) developer of the following open-source software which are used in my publications: